 Sailing the Croatian Islands with a group of gay friends was definitely one of the most memorable trips of my entire life!
 If you’re interested in joining my next trip or booking your own, I can help you organize your first adventure gay sailing in Croatia or Greece.

-Break away from the tourist crowds and head to the hidden desolate corners of the Old City.
-In some of these alleyways and hidden plaza, you’ll get some great opportunities to capture amazing photos.
+When you break away from the tourist crowds in the Old Town, you’ll get some great opportunities to capture some amazing photos.

 Split Gay Beach: The Best Gay Beach in Croatia

 It’s one of the best gay beaches in Croatia.
 It’s clean, tranquil, and private.

 To get there, head to Kasjuni Beach and then walk west along the coast.
 You will find increasing numbers of gay men as you progress.

 Note that before you arrive to the gay beach, you’ll first pass a traditional nudist beach.
 Keep walking and you find a the gay/nude area.

 Wear some of your best gay swimwear if you really want to attract some attention!